salhernandez/AutoHotkeyScripts/README.md

 A Set of AutoHotKeyScripts that I made to make my programming life easier.

 ### Why Use `Ctrl+Alt` and `Ctrl+Shift+Alt` with `Arrow Keys`?
-I decided to use those key combinations as the hotkey triggers because I constantly use `Shift+Arrows` to select text, and `Ctrl` as a modifier to select words in the text.
+Those key combinations as the hotkeys because I constantly use `Shift+Arrows` to select text, and `Ctrl` as a modifier to select words in the text.
 So I decided to expand on that functionality with `Alt` being the AutoHotKey trigger.

 ## List of Scripts
 * [Go To End of Line](#go-to-end-of-line)